Deltalay/InventoryManagement/README.md

 pip install -r requirements.txt
 ```

-After that change `.env.example` to `.env` and place your database connection insde.
+After that change `.env.example` to `.env` and place your database connection insde and put random string in `SECRET`.
+After you have finish it you can change the assets directory in the `main.py` file.